 There are more Medicare options in 2016 than ever before, including Montana Medicare Advantage plans.
 If you choose to enroll, you will be exchanging your Original Medicare benefits for private health insurance that helps you reduce your out-of-pocket expenses.

-Be aware that plans vary by where you live.
+Plans vary from county to county.
 Availability depends on healthcare networks in your area that are necessary to support HMO and/or PPO managed care.
 Click on your county to get started.

-How-To Enroll in a Montana Medicare Advantage Plan
+How-To Enroll in Medicare Advantage

-You also have an Individual Election Period (IEP), but it only comes around once.
+Most of us also get an Individual Election Period (IEP), but it only comes around once.
 Your IEP is based on your 65th birthday.
 It starts the month before and ends the month after, so you have plenty of time.

 If you are not aware of the benefits of a Medicare Supplement, and how it pays the big medical bills from an extended illness or hospital stay, visit our Montana Medigap Plans page.
 All Medicare Supplements are standardized and regulated.
 That means you can go with the lowest cost policy and get all of the same benefits.

-About Our 2015 Montana Medicare Advantage (Part C) Information
+About Our 2016 Medicare Part C Information

-MedicareWire.com collects Medicare health insurance information from public files on the U.S. Centers for Medicare and Medicaid Services (CMS) website.
+We collect Medicare health insurance information from public files on the Centers for Medicare and Medicaid Services (CMS) website.
 Although we do our best to regularly update our databases, we are not able to ensure the exactness of the information.
-You must use a licensed insurance agent to get an accurate and binding quote.For additional information go to the CMS website at: http://cms.gov.
-This page was last updated on 9/13/2015.
+You must use a licensed insurance agent to get an accurate and binding quote.